Muhammed-Tariq/waveform-analysis/README.md

 # Waveform Analysis

-Currently in progress -- initially will start off by using an STFT (short-time Fourier transform) to create a spectrogram of an audio file.
+Currently in progress -- uses an increased focus on dynamics and frequency analysis due to the results of the psychological experiment.